Matheson Hammock Marina is the perfect place to set sail for a day on the water

-Surrounded by Biscayne Bay and the Atlantic Ocean, Miami is a boater’s paradise and that’s evident by the wealth of marinas in the city.
-From Miami Beach to South Miami, head to an area marina to charter a fishing boat, hop aboard a tour, become the captain of your own boat or learn to sail.
+From Miami Beach to South Miami, head to an area marina to charter a fishing boat, hop aboard a tour, become the captain of your own boat, dive the undersea realm or learn to sail.
 Each marina has its own unique offerings, and many are near beautiful beaches, hiking trails and other recreational activities for a perfect day with Mother Nature.
 Check out these marinas to get your planning started.

 Dinner Key Marina in Coconut Grove